ex4722/ctf-writeups/battelle/holy_grail/README.md

 <Phase 2: Remote>
-Getting everything working remote was the part which I gave up on.
-Locally I had a bunch of helper functions to send the inputs in but on remote I never did that, hence I was never even hitting the buffer overflow.
+Getting everything working remote was the part that I gave up on.
+Locally I had a bunch of helper functions to send the inputs in but on remote, I never called them, hence I was never even hitting the buffer overflow.
 I assumed it was a buffering issue so tried a combination of send vs sendlines vs sleeping.
-I ever wrote how the link_map was read in to avoid a second read.
-After giving up and seeing how other writeups did it I realized that I never sent the answers to the questions.
+I ever re-wrote how the link_map was read in to avoid a second read.
+After giving up and seeing how other exploits did it I realized that I never even sent the answers to the questions.

-Once I figured this out I found out that my exploit was perfeclty fine.
+Once I figured this out I found out that my exploit was perfectly fine.
 Since the remote libc may be different from my local version I needed to find a GOT entry close to execve OR figure out a way to get leaks.
 I went with the latter.
 I noticed that setvbuf and puts were only 1800 off from each other.
 Hence I decided to just brute force this.
 After running for a long time I went well past this range and decided to test locally.
 Locally calling puts after the exploit does NOT write anything to stdout.
-I spent a lot of time debugging this but it seems that after stack piviot calling puts will not error but also not write anything.
-At this point I was really bumed out as the rest of the GOT functions were really far from puts.
+I spent a lot of time debugging this but it seems that after stack pivot calling puts will not error but also not write anything.
+At this point, I was bummed out as the rest of the GOT functions were really far from puts.
 Then I realized that read and write were right besides each other so using write would solve all my problems.
 After a bit of bruteforcing I found that write was 160 bytes after read, using this we can now do a ret2libc if we leak the GOT.
 Leaking the GOT libc6-i386_2.28-10_amd64.
-With this we can find the exact offset from execve and `__libc_start_main` and pop a shell!

 ![image](https://user-images.githubusercontent.com/77011982/183148422-69b47c67-314e-4782-8468-e2deaa4f84cc.png)

+With this, we can find the exact offset from execve and `__libc_start_main` and pop a shell!

 After getting a shell we will notice that theirs a hint.txt, for some reason I could not cat this file but using base64 I could read it.

 ```
 Congrats!
 You we're supposed to find this!